FDA Seeks Power to Ban Homeopathic Remedies

 In other words the FDA believes it is a threat to public health if people choose to try an inherently safe homeopathic remedy BEFORE resorting to a pharmaceutical product that may list serious and even fatal side effects.
 The FDA implies that if consumers in great enough numbers choose to try homeopathic remedies for “the prevention or treatment of serious and/or life-threatening diseases and conditions,” that alone could trigger a move by the FDA to ban some of those remedies because their use “raises public health concerns.”

 It’s important to note that homeopathic remedies do NOT treat serious and/or life threatening diseases and conditions in the manner that pharmaceuticals do.
-Pharmaceuticals act directly on the physiology and organs of the body.
-Homeopathic remedies, on the other hand, seek to engage the natural healing ability of the body itself to resolve disease.
+Pharmaceuticals, in their material dose size are explicitly designed to act suppressively on the physiology and organs of the body to “control” symptoms.
+Homeopathic remedies, in contrast with their very low “ultra-dilute” doses are known to stimulate a “positive” or strengthening response that is observed as engaging the natural healing ability of the body to resolve dis-ease.

 Remedies Would Become “Unapproved”

 The proposed guidelines would also change the status of homeopathic remedies from a special category of medicine and put them into a group considered “unapproved.”
 This means that all homeopathic remedies would become technically illegal and could be banned at any time by order of the FDA.